-The program is designed to be valuable to both new and seasoned board members and nonprofit executives.
-It is most beneficial to an organization when teams attend because they more readily implement what they learned.
+This experience is valuable to both new and seasoned board members and nonprofit executives.
+It is most beneficial to an organization when teams attend because they are equipped to readily implement what is learned.

 This conference meets the elective requirement for the Leadership Institute for Nonprofit Executives (LINE) Certificate.